Tracy Hagen Mooney

 Senior Vice President, Single-Family Servicing and Real Estate Owned

-Tracy Hagen Mooney is senior vice president of Single-Family Servicing and Real Estate Owned (REO), reporting to Paul Mullings, senior vice president and interim head of Single-Family Business.
-She is a member of the company's Management Committee.
+Tracy Hagen Mooney is senior vice president of Single-Family Servicing and Real Estate Owned (REO), reporting to David Lowman, executive vice president of Single-Family Business.
+She is a member of the company's management committee.

 In her position, Mooney is responsible for managing the company’s relationships with more than 1,400 Servicers to preserve homeownership across America and facilitate positive servicing industry change.
 She oversees the performance of the company’s $1.8 trillion Single-Family guarantee portfolio with an overarching goal of reducing credit losses and preserving communities through responsible loss mitigation, liquidation and REO asset management and disposition strategies.